 I’m a former academic with a pragmatic bent that inclines me toward real-world application.
 I find cracking coding challenges tremendously satisfying.
 Detecting patterns in data makes me feel a little closer to a God's eye view, and therefore just a little divine.
 I enjoy helping people and businesses, and being able to measure resulting change.
 In short, I genuinely love data science.

-My doctorate is in Clinical Psychology, with a formal concentration in Quantitative Psychology.
+My doctorate is in Clinical Psychology, with a formal concentration in the branch of statistics dedicated to understanding human behavior, Quantitative Psychology.